oriapp/writeups/HackTheBox/BountyHunter/BountyHunter (full).md

 After a short look i can see that this file is evaluating user input, so it might be vulnerable.

-# Conclusions regarding the script [a relative link](/bountynmap/ticketValidator.py)
+# Conclusions regarding the  script(see /bountynmap/ticketValidator.py)

 * File must to end with <mark>.md</mark>
 * First line in the file must be <mark># Skytrain Inc</mark>